johnpankowicz/govmetting-testbfg-2/FrontEnd/ClientApp/src/assets/docs/dev-setup.md

 The documentation is written in Markdown and located in Frontend/ClientApp/src/app/assets/docs.

+---
  # Google Cloud Platform account

-If you want call the Google Speech APIs locally from your own computer, you need a Google Cloud Platform (GCP) account.
+To work with the Google Speech APIs locally from your own computer, you need a Google Cloud Platform (GCP) account.
 Google was providing developers with a free account which includes a credit.
-For this project, you will just be using the Speech API and not per-cost servies like App Engine or Compute engines.
+For this project, you will only9 be using the Speech API and not per-cost servies like App Engine or Compute engines.
 Therefore, you will most likely not even accrue charges that you would need your credit for.

   * Open an account with [Google Cloud Platform](https://cloud.google.com/free/)